colons/words/articles/being-reimu/article.markdown

 We're white dudes.
 We know that when we get home we can take the costumes off and revert to our usual, privileged state.
 It doesn't hurt that we are not wearing makeup and these particular costumes make it clear even to people who don't recognise the characters that we are very much still white dudes.
-We are drawing attention to gender in a way that takes people out of their comfort zones, and because we are not *us*, we can view their reactions with detachment.
+Still, we are drawing attention to gender in a way that takes people out of their comfort zones, but because we are not *us*, we can view their reactions with detachment.

 Reactions are varied, fascinating, and occasionally frightening.
 Some